RicoJia/ricojia.github.io/_posts/2024/2024-07-04-rgbd-slam-motion-estimation-from-epipolar-constraints.markdown

 </p>

 Remember the epipolar constraint $P_{c2}^TEP_{c1}$ = 0?
 It already tells that the 3-vector $EP_{c1} = [a,b,c]$ is perpendicular to $P_{c2} = [x,y,1]$.
 That defines a line! $ax + by + c = 0$.
 So once we get this point, if the $P_2$ is close to this line, we think this projection is successful.

-## Reference

-[1] Nistér, D. 2004.
-An Efficient Solution to the Five-Point Relative Pose Problem.
-In *Proceedings of the 2004 IEEE Computer Society Conference on Computer Vision and Pattern Recognition (CVPR'04)*, Vol. 2.
-IEEE, 195–202.
-DOI: https://www-users.cse.umn.edu/~hspark/CSci5980/nister.pdf